-Therefore the Council is determined to fulfil its obligation to them by increasing awareness about, and access to, the support and help available to the AFC.
+Therefore we are determined to fulfil our obligation to them by increasing awareness about, and access to, the support and help available to the AFC.
 This page is one aspect of this, and is aimed at members of our AFC.

 In March 2012, the Council was delighted to make its own support official by signing a local Armed Forces Covenant.
 The covenant is a voluntary agreement between the local civilian and service community - to work together to support and honour our AFC (past and present).

-The Council is determined to fulfil its obligation to our local AFC by working with our partners to help ensure that:
+We are determined to fulfil our obligation to our local AFC by working with our partners to help ensure that:

-The Council has also appointed an Armed Forces Champion, Councillor Bob Cook, who is also the Leader of the Council.
+We have appointed an , Councillor Bob Cook, who is also the Leader of the Council.
 As Armed Forces Champion his role is to ensure the Council keeps working towards achieving these commitments, and make sure that any obstacles are removed.

 Every June there is a national Armed Forces Week celebration to bring communities together to show their support to the armed forces - past, present and future.

-Our Council helps organise local Armed Forces Week events and activities to provide opportunities for individuals, groups, organisations, schools, colleges and businesses to show their support.
-The details are publicised on the Tees Valley events website.
+We help to organise local Armed Forces Week events and activities to provide opportunities for individuals, groups, organisations, schools, colleges and businesses to show their support.
+The details are publicised on the Enjoy Tees Valley website.

 This year we are once again having to plan for celebrating Armed Forces Week 'at home' with an online programme of activities and events.
 This will be publicised closer to the time.
 It will include lots of activities and ideas about how you can show your support and celebrate our amazing armed forces community from home.

-For more information about our Armed Forces Week contact the Mayor's Office on 01642 528161 or e-mail [email protected].
+For more information about our Armed Forces Week contact the Mayor's Office:

 Support for Veterans